2017 CUHK democracy wall standoff: Other organisations

 Kevin Yam Kin-fung, founder of the Progressive Lawyers Group, argued no law was broken as the flyers and posters had merely discussed the issues and did not insinuate or encourage others to cause harm, and found it strange that CUHK is setting limits on free speech.

 Alan Hoo, the chairman of the Basic Law Institute, called on the Hong Kong government to clear up ambiguity on whether such actions (displaying Hong Kong Independence banners) necessitated criminal prosecution.

 Chris Yeung, a journalist and founder of Voice of Hong Kong, remarked that "The Government has stepped up acts against advocacy for pro-independence, in both deeds and words.
 One major initiative was to kick out pan-democrat legislators who deviated from the oath-taking ordinance when they were sworn in.
 Pro-independence groups were given warnings that their activities might breach the law.
 Schools were cautioned by the education authorities not to hold discussion on independence in classrooms.
 It is against the background of a hard-hit approach by the mainland and Hong Kong governments to stifle public discussion on the issue of Hong Kong independence that those posters had been put on, presumably by students.
-It is obvious that their acts could also been seen as a show of defiance against the authorities’ move to muzzle any talk about independence.
+It is obvious that their acts could also be seen as a show of defiance against the authorities’ move to muzzle any talk about independence.
 To students, their universities campuses could perhaps be the last corner in the city where they can discuss anything freely without any restrictions.
 The row between students and the management of universities over the room for free debate in campuses when it comes to the issue of independence is a prelude to sharper conflicts in the months to come.
 The return of the issue of Hong Kong independence to public limelight has flared up fresh conflicts between mainlanders and Hongkongers.
 Universities have emerged as the battlefields of highly-sensitive political ideas and sharply-conflicting values.
 They have never been a quiet and peaceful days.
 But like our society, they will be getting more noisy and chaotic."